-What do you think Peter means when he says Christians should be holy because God is holy (1:16)?
+What do you think Peter meant when he said Christians should be holy because God is holy (1:16)?

 LIFE APPLICATION.
-Peter says that when people give us a hard time because of our faith, this becomes an opportunity for us to prove that our faith “is 100 percent genuine.”
-Most of us don’t face the kind of extreme persecution that the first generations of Christians faced: isolation, boycotting their businesses, harassment, legal suits, stoning, crucifixion, execution as entertainment in Roman arenas.
-What persecutions do we face and how can we prove our faith is authentic?
+Peter said that when people give us a hard time because of our faith, this becomes an opportunity for us to prove our faith “is 100 percent genuine.”
+Most of us don’t face the kind of extreme persecution the first generations of Christians faced: isolation, boycotting of their businesses, harassment, legal suits, stoning, crucifixion, execution as entertainment in Roman arenas.
+What persecutions do we face?
+How can we prove our faith is authentic?

 LIFE APPLICATION.
-Peter offers some catchy phrases to live by.
+Peter offered some catchy phrases to live by.
 Which one do you think is most relevant today or is especially interesting to you?

 - “Get your head on straight and behave” (1:13).